dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

 For the `index.html` file, the `AssetConfig::File` variant is used to target the configuration to that file specifically.
-The `fallback_for` field of this variant is used to specify that this asset is the fallback for all paths that don't exactly match a file.
+The `fallback_for` field of this variant is used to specify that this asset is the fallback for all paths that don't exactly match a file and the `aliased_by` field is used to specify alternative paths that will serve the asset.

 For the remaining files, they can all be configured in bulk using the `AssetConfig::Pattern` variant.
 This variant uses a glob pattern to match multiple files.